MasterofGames77/Game_AI_Assistant/README.md

 - **Discord Bot Integration**: Add Video Game Wingman to your Discord server for real-time gaming discussions
 - **Community Forums**: Join Pro-only forums to discuss games, share tips, and connect with other gamers
 - **Real-time Notifications**: Get instant updates about achievements, forum responses, and community activity
-- **Advanced Analytics**: Track your gaming progress and get personalized insights
+- **Progress Tracking**: Track your gaming progress and achievements with detailed analytics
+- **Health & Ergonomics Monitoring**: Get break reminders and health tips to maintain healthy gaming habits
 - **Multi-Platform Support**: Access via web interface or Discord

 ### What Video Game Wingman Can Help With